major/major.io/content/posts/2024/rub-some-ai-on-it/index.md

 author: Major Hayden
 date: '2024-08-21'
 summary: >-
-  If you have a problem, be sure to add artificial intelligence to it.
+  If you have a problem, be sure to add artificial intelligence (AI) to it.
   Then you have two problems.
 tags:
   - advice